DSRemapper/DSRemapper.Documentation/Plugins/DSRemapper.COMM/DSRCOMM-Protocol.md

 - **Structure:** The data structure that is sended can be 32 or 64 bytes size (this size are defined to provide a default standard).

-- **ACK:** In case of the DSRemapper sending data to the Device, it waits the ACK (or a defined timeout, if the ACK is never received) to prevent overwelming the device with data.
-In case of Arduino boards the Serial Port generates an interrupt, which can block the microcontroller and preventing it from read all the message from the buffer.
+- **ACK:** In case of the DSRemapper sending data to the Device, it waits the ACK (or a defined timeout, if the ACK is never received) to prevent overwhelming the device with request ot data.
+In case of Arduino boards the Serial Port generate interrupts, which can block the microcontroller and prevent it's normal code execution.

+### ACK Byte
+The ACK byte needs to be diferent from -1 or 255 (`0xFF` on Hex).
+The default behaviour of this byte is to unlock DSRemapper from a wait state and complete the comunication with the device.
+If this byte is not sended DSRemapper will wait for a timeout.

+_Note: If the behaviour of this byte is changed, the values will be documented here_

 ## Currently Defined Codes